bloxstreet/support/guides/punishment-guide.md

 Below is a list of rules and the punishment that is given for breaking them.
 Some rules may only apply to staff, some may apply to everyone.

 Some things to note:
-- Higher ranks may receive more severe punishments
+- Higher ranks may receive more severe punishments.
 - All of the listed punishments are subject to change based on the severity of the user's actions.
+- Not all punishments are listed here.
+Use common sense.

 ## Punishments
 {: .text-red-300 }